Stormont, Dundas and Glengarry Highlanders: 1814

 For a long time, breaks in unit continuity with the pre-Confederation period denied the regiment the "Niagara" battle honour and the status of oldest anglophone militia regiment in Canada.
 However, on the occasion of the bicentennial of the War of 1812 in 2012, the Government of Canada permitted Canadian regiments to perpetuate and officially commemorate 1812 militia and Fencible units thus awarding the Stormont, Dundas and Glengarry Highlanders three War of 1812 battle honours, including the battle honour NIAGARA which had been awarded to the Glengarry Light Infantry Fencibles.

 After 1814, and Stormont and Dundas counties soon had two militia regiments each and Glengarry County had four.

 Rebellions of 1837–1838

-All units fought the rebels of 1837–1838, two in Lower Canada and three at the 1838 Battle of the Windmill, where 10 militiamen were killed and 13 wounded.
+All units fought the rebels of 1837–1838, two in Lower Canada at the Battle of Beauharnois and three at the 1838 Battle of the Windmill, where ten militiamen were killed and thirteen wounded.

+In 1852, the Department of Militia and Defence published general orders stipulating the uniform for officers of the sedentary militia.
+Orders published on 16 April 1852, dictate that the Glengarry Battalions of Militia will wear a highland bonnet, tartan scarf, and tartan trousers.
+Orders from 12 June state that the 3rd and 4th Stormont Battalions of Militia will likewise wear the highland uniform, and that the commanding officers will choose the tartan.
+This made the Glengarry and Stormont Battalions the first militia units in Canada to be authorized to wear highland uniform.

 Fenian Raids

+The 1855 Militia Act introduced voluntary service, and the United Counties raised many independent companies in 1862 following the Trent Affair.

+The volunteer militia regiments raised in the United Counties of Stormont, Dundas and Glengarry during the 1850s–1860s were: